Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

 ### Level 3: Tool Proficiency

-You gain proficiency with Woodcarver’s Tools.
-If you already have this proficiency, you gain proficiency with one other type of artisan’s tools of your choice.
+You gain proficiency with Woodcarver's Tools.
+If you already have this proficiency, you gain proficiency with one other type of artisan's tools of your choice.

-In addition, whenever you make an ability check with Woodcarver’s Tools, you can use your Intelligence as the ability, instead of Dexterity.
+In addition, whenever you make an ability check with Woodcarver's Tools, you can use your Intelligence as the ability, instead of Dexterity.

 ### Level 3: Artillerist Spells